Embedded system: Tools

+Embedded software often requires a variety of development tools, including programming languages such as C++, Rust, or Python, and frameworks like Qt for graphical interfaces.
+These tools enable developers to create efficient, scalable, and feature-rich applications tailored to the specific requirements of embedded systems.
+The choice of tools is driven by factors such as real-time performance, integration with hardware, or energy efficiency.

 As the complexity of embedded systems grows, higher-level tools and operating systems are migrating into machinery where it makes sense.
 For example, cellphones, personal digital assistants and other consumer computers often need significant software that is purchased or provided by a person other than the manufacturer of the electronics.
-In these systems, an open programming environment such as Linux, NetBSD, OSGi or Embedded Java is required so that the third-party software provider can sell to a large market.
+In these systems, an open programming environment such as Linux, NetBSD, FreeBSD, OSGi or Embedded Java is required so that the third-party software provider can sell to a large market.

 Debugging

 Embedded debugging may be performed at different levels, depending on the facilities available.
 Considerations include: does it slow down the main application, how close is the debugged system or application to the actual system or application, how expressive are the triggers that can be set for debugging (e.g., inspecting the memory when a particular program counter value is reached), and what can be inspected in the debugging process (such as, only memory, or memory and registers, etc.).

-From simplest to most sophisticated debugging techniques and systems be roughly grouped into the following areas:
+From simplest to most sophisticated debugging techniques and systems are roughly grouped into the following areas: